purusoni/ESC-Group-CCR-Handbook/README.md

     To cancel all jobs for a user, run `scancel -u <username>`.

 ## Software

+> **Note**: Currently, there is a known issue with Weights & Biases package on CCR (when installed with pip).
+See FAQs for information on how to fix it.

 CCR uses EasyBuild to provide access to High Performant Scientific Software (eg. Python, Tensorflow, PyTorch, Numpy).
 [Details here](https://docs.ccr.buffalo.edu/en/latest/software/modules/).

 ## OnDemand Portal